 Appellants must ensure that any further evidence not included with their initial appeal, is received by 5pm on the day preceding three clear working days prior to the appeal hearing date.
 Any additional evidence or information received after this date might not be considered at the appeal hearing.

-Sythwood Primary School is an Academy co-educational school for children aged 4 - 11 years old and is situated in Woking with a Nursery which takes children from the age of 2.
+Sythwood Primary and Nursery School is an Academy co-educational school for children aged 4 - 11 years old and is situated in Woking with a Nursery which takes children from the age of 2.

 Applications for admission at the normal intake (September) will be managed in accordance with Surrey County Council’s co-ordinated scheme on primary admission.
-Please see http://new.surreycc.gov.uk/schools-and-learning/schools/school-admissions for an application form and further details.
-For in year applications please contact the school office on 01483 770063.
+Please see Surrey County Council school admission pages for further details.

-Applications for Reception September 2020 intake must be made by 15 January 2020.
+Applications for Reception September 2021 intake must be made by 15 January 2021.
 Parents will be asked to rank up to four preferences and these will be considered under an equal preference system.
-Places at Sythwood Primary School will be offered on the basis of the oversubscription criteria listed below.
-Applications received after 15 January 2020 may be considered as late and will be considered in accordance with Surrey’s Coordinated Admission Scheme.
+Places at Sythwood Primary and Nursery School will be offered on the basis of the oversubscription criteria listed below.
+Applications received after 15 January 2021 may be considered as late and will be considered in accordance with Surrey’s Coordinated Admission Scheme.

 Applicants may choose to seek a place outside their child’s chronological (correct) year group.
 Decisions will be made on the basis of the circumstances of each case and what is in the best interests of the child concerned.